KenDickey/PackageEnvironments/README.md

 ##Next Steps
 ==========
-- Need to update syntax hilighting (Shout)
+- Package Save exports Class Def with poolDictionaries; should not see them.
 - Need to get UI to denote Classes named in Environments but unknown in/to Smalltalk.
 - Much testing

 I have not even looked at refactorings yet, nor multiple package 'cohorts'.

 [Note that Packages can be versioned: I.e. A Class in version N can differ from a Class in version N+1; instances are of distinct classes.
 Same mechanics as PackageA vs PackageB with duplicate Class names.
-This is probably a version fork" operation as distinct from typical usage as now.]
+This is probably a "version fork" operation as distinct from typical usage as now.]